The Crofting Commission regulates

 • If an objection is received during the 28 day public consultation period, this will immediately mean a decision cannot be taken at Tier 1.

-• Objections are considered to make sure they are valid (i.e. submitted by someone with a right to do so, and within the 28 day time period) they must then be served on the applicant and go round in a cycle as depicted in the diagram below.
+• Objections are considered to make sure they are valid (i.e. submitted by someone with a right to do so, and within the 28 day time period) they must then be served on the applicant.

 SGRPID Report